21 Jan 3 Simple Steps to Conquering Failure

 By detoxifying your mind!

-Dr. Carol Dweck, Professor of Psychology at Stanford University developed a groundbreaking learning theory called a growth mindset.
+Dr. Carol Dweck, Professor of Psychology at Stanford University, developed a groundbreaking learning theory called a growth mindset.
 It’s a sharp deviation from the common belief that a person’s talents and abilities are cast in stone.
 A growth mindset is a concept that revolves around the fact that you can improve intelligence, ability, and performance.
 It is based on the belief that your basic qualities are things you can cultivate through your efforts.
-In other words, failure is not final, it can be conquered with efforts.
+In other words, failure is not final.
+You can conquer it with effort.

 The good news is: Whatever damage negative, limiting thoughts have done in your life can be undone by you detoxifying your mind.
 Hence, you can begin to fill your mind with positive, empowering thoughts.
 You can begin to believe that things always go well with you.
 You can begin to believe that you’re a success and not a failure.
 You can begin to expect amazing things to happen – and research says the universe will correspond to the nature of your song!